-A portion of the proceeds of the Series 2019B Bonds and the Series 2020A Bonds will be applied to refund certain outstanding Systemwide Revenue Bonds (the "Bonds to be Refunded").
-See Appendix H-"PROJECTS FINANCED AND BONDS REFUNDED WITH SERIES 2019/2020 BONDS."
+A portion of the proceeds of the Series 2020A Bonds will be applied to refund certain outstanding Systemwide Revenue Bonds (the "Bonds to be Refunded").
+See Appendix H-"BONDS REFUNDED WITH SERIES 2020A BONDS."
 The refunding is being undertaken to achieve debt service savings.
-To refund the Bonds to be Refunded, a portion of the proceeds of the Series 2019B Bonds and the Series 2020A Bonds together with certain moneys held in connection with certain of the Bonds to be Refunded, as applicable, will be deposited with the State Treasurer, as trustee for the Bonds to be Refunded, and as escrow agent (the "Escrow Agent"), in the Escrow Fund (and any accounts therein) created pursuant to one or more escrow agreements, dated as of August 1, 2019, between the Escrow Agent and the Board.
+To refund the Bonds to be Refunded, a portion of the proceeds of the Series 2020A Bonds will be deposited with the State Treasurer, as trustee for the Bonds to be Refunded, and as escrow agent (the "Escrow Agent"), in the Escrow Fund created pursuant to an escrow agreement, dated as of August 1, 2019, between the Escrow Agent and the Board.
 The money so deposited will either be held as cash, uninvested, in an amount sufficient, or be used to purchase Defeasance Securities (as defined in the Indenture) (see Appendix D-"SUMMARY OF CERTAIN PROVISIONS OF THE INDENTURE- CERTAIN DEFINED TERMS") the principal of and interest on which (together with any initial cash deposit) will be sufficient to pay the principal of and interest on the Bonds to be Refunded to and including the redemption date, and at the redemption price, all as shown in Appendix H. Upon such deposit and provision for any required redemption notice, the Bonds to be Refunded will be deemed to be no longer outstanding and will have been defeased in accordance with their respective terms.
-The holders of Bonds to be Refunded will thereafter be entitled to payment only from the uninvested cash or the proceeds of the Defeasance Securities on deposit in the applicable escrow account established within the Escrow Fund established for such Bonds to be Refunded, or both.
+The holders of Bonds to be Refunded will thereafter be entitled to payment only from the uninvested cash or the proceeds of the Defeasance Securities on deposit in the Escrow Fund established for such Bonds to be Refunded, or both.
 The cash flow adequacy of the Escrow Fund will be verified by the certified public accounting firm of Causey Demgen & Moore P.C.
-See Appendix H-"PROJECTS FINANCED AND BONDS REFUNDED WITH SERIES 2019/2020 BONDS."
+See Appendix H-"BONDS REFUNDED WITH SERIES 2020A BONDS."